fatih/vim-go-tutorial/README.md

 let g:go_auto_sameids = 1
 ```

-After restarting your virmc, you'll see that you don't need to call
+After restarting vim, you'll see that you don't need to call
 `:GoSameIds` manually anymore.
 Matching identifier variables are now highlighted
 automatically for you.